MMR-19/IAssembleia/README.md

 # IAssembleia

-For this project I followed the DeepLearning.AI short course on ["Building Your Own Database Agent"](https://www.deeplearning.ai/short-courses/building-your-own-database-agent/).
+For the local agent I followed the DeepLearning.AI short course on ["Building Your Own Database Agent"](https://www.deeplearning.ai/short-courses/building-your-own-database-agent/).

-Main topics: Azure OpenAI Service, LangChain, RAG

 ---

 ## ✨ Features

 - JSON data processing
-- Real-time chat with CSV database/files
+- Local AI Agent (Azure OpenAI) that can chat with CSV files

 ---